 The City of Alexandria regulates residential rental unit registration and inspection.
 Each residential rental unit (house, apartment, condominium, townhouse, room or group of rooms), which is leased or rented for occupancy (and not licensed as a bed and breakfast, short-term vacation rental of 30 days or less, hotel, motel, or resort), must be annually registered with the City in order for it to continue to be so occupied.

-If you own such rental property within the City of Alexandria please complete the fillable registration form below.
-All renewals are due by December 15, 2020.
+All renewals are due by December 15, 2021.
 Complete the registration form for each rental property you own and return it along with the registration fee to:

 Alexandria City Hall, ATTN: Brenda, 704 Broadway, Alexandria, MN 56308

 The annual registration fee schedule is as follows:

 - Seven (7) or fewer rental units on a single site: $20.00/per unit